 Dear Future #ACEathletes,

-- Best advice for learning about ACE: Select the program that most intrigues you and that you can imagine yourself in!
-When I learned about the China program, I instantly knew that was the one I wanted togo on because of the environmental focus and the unique program aspects.
-The most important thing to do when choosing where to apply to is to go to every information session –China was actually ranked last for me until I went to the information session.
+- Best advice for choosing a program: Select the program that most intrigues you and that you can imagine yourself in!
+When I learned about the China program, I instantly knew that was the one I wanted to go on because of the environmental focus and the unique program aspects.
+The most important thing to do when choosing where to apply to is to go to every information session — China was actually ranked last for me until I went to the information session.
 After that, I knew it was the one I wanted to go on the most!

 - Best advice for applying for ACE: Be genuine and thoughtful!
 By giving your application the most personal and accurate information, you are going to end up with the best result.
 What I feel made my application successful was focusing on what I was passionate about and what I could bring to the program.

 - Best advice for getting started at your program: Getting acclimated to the time change and altitude was difficult, but remembering that I only had 3 weeks and was given an amazing opportunity, I had to push myself for the first few days to really make the most of it.
-Getting to know my fellow ACE participants really made it easier to get into the swing of the program, and I felt the more we got to knoweachother, the more successful we were as a group.
-We often measured success by the reactions of the people we worked with, and if they were thankful for our time and help.
+Getting to know my fellow ACE participants really made it easier to get in the swing of the program, and I felt the more we got to know each other, the more successful we were as a group.

 - Tips for getting to know your community: The program we were with (the China Exploration and Research Society) made it easy to build relationships with the community.
 As well, pushing yourself to have conversations or to interact with members of the community was important in making a connection.
 Making relationships in China taught me how a little can go a long way, for example, small gestures or conversations can make any relationship that much stronger.